Windower/Lua/addons/invtracker/README.md

 6. Press Insert in FFXI again to close the windower console

 ## Issues:
-1. You may need to change zones or log out from you character and enter again in order to have the addon display properly if loaded manually.
-2. There is no way to get the inventory sort order, so all items in the grid will be ordered by status and item count.
+1. There is no way to get the inventory sort order, so all items in the grid will be ordered by status and item count.